Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 Community members willing to be compensated in tokens, and then hold those tokens until the peg stabilizes, will make the best economic actors, and will be the most welcome early contributors.
 If the Foundation has other means of financing (such as BCH), they can use tokens to tip or supplement developers and thereby gain access to a wider pool of labor.

+### Salaried Contributors<a name="salaries"></a>
+Salaried contributors funded through three-month grants are the primary source of labor to grow the Foundation.
+Salaried community members are expected to track their work with the accounting software at [ovn.psfoundation.cash](https://ovn.psfoundation.cash).
+This [Open Value Network](https://wiki.p2pfoundation.net/Open_Value_Network) (OVN) software is similar to that used by [Sensorica NRP](http://nrp.sensorica.co/), who pioneered the concept.

+The work logs entered into this system can be downloaded and viewed by anyone, allowing transparent auditing by anyone in the community.
+These also provide a body of evidence to show what grant funds are being spent on, in order to justify funding for future grants.

+### Bounties<a name="bounties"></a>
+[GitCoin](https://gitcoin.co/) and [GitCash](https://gitcash.io/) are two permissionless bounty programs that have been used to pay developers in cryptocurrencies and tokens.
+While interfacing the PSF token to these platforms will be advantageous, it is not critical, as the workflow of both platforms is not difficult to replicate.

+Conventional Agile software practices can be used to break larger projects into small tasks.
+GitHub Issues can be created for each task and tagged with a PSF token bounty.
+Developers are free to claim and fulfill Issues (permissionlessly) by submitting Pull Requests (PR) that meet the specifications in the Issue.
+Once a PR is accepted into the code base, the bounty can be released to the developers Bitcoin Cash address.
+This can be done manually or in an automated fashion.

+### Freelance Developers<a name="freelance"></a>
+More platforms are available for specialized needs that can not be directly serviced by the community.
+Cryptocurrency-based freelance platforms like [FreelanceForCoins.com](https://freelanceforcoins.com/) or [LazyFox.io](https://lazyfox.io/), channels on cryptocurrency developer chat rooms like the [Bitcoin Cash Association](https://discord.gg/gNhPRw7), and fiat-based freelance platforms like [Upwork.com](https://www.upwork.com/) can all be used to find the appropriate expertise.
+Tokens can be used to tip or subsidize bids for labor on these platforms.

 ## Projects<a name="projects"></a>